Ryan Saunders

-Ryan Philip Saunders (born April 28, 1986) is an American professional basketball assistant coach who currently serves as the lead assistant for the Memphis Grizzlies of the National Basketball Association (NBA).
+Ryan Philip Saunders (born April 28, 1986) is an American basketball coach who currently serves as the lead assistant for the Memphis Grizzlies of the National Basketball Association (NBA).
 He is known for his work in the NBA as a head coach for the Minnesota Timberwolves, as an assistant coach for the Denver Nuggets, and in player development with the Washington Wizards staff.
 He is the son of longtime NBA coach Flip Saunders.

 Early life

 Born in Medina, Minnesota, Saunders graduated from Wayzata High School in Plymouth, Minnesota in 2004.

 College playing career

 A walk-on, Saunders played basketball at the University of Minnesota from 2004 to 2008 as a guard.
 He played only 20 games in his first two seasons in a backup role.
 Saunders redshirted the 2006–07 season due to a wrist injury and did not play any games in the 2007–08 season.
 Saunders graduated from Minnesota in 2008 with a bachelor's degree in sport management.